How to Choose Medical School Letters of Recommendation Writers

 How to Choose Medical School Recommendation Writers - 7 questions

 Building strong relationships and choosing the best letter writers for your application is a tough skill to master.
 To make an impact, begin developing strong relationships early on.
-These relationships will be the foundation of your letter writer requests.
-Carefully consider your options to determine who will be able to give you the strongest letters possible.
+These relationships will be the foundation for your letter-writer requests.
+Carefully consider your options to determine who can provide the strongest letters possible.

 Facebook